 Loans and receivables are a category of financial assets with fixed or determinable payments that are not quoted in an active market.
 Such assets are recognised initially at fair value plus any directly attributable transaction costs.
 They are included in current assets, except for maturities greater than twelve months after the balance sheet date.
-These are classified as non current assets.
+These are classified as non-current assets.
 Subsequent to initial recognition loans and receivables are measured at amortised cost using the effective interest method, less any impairment losses.

-Loans and receivables category comprise the following classes of assets: trade and other receivables as presented in note 16 and cash and cash equivalents as presented in note 17.
+Loans and receivables category comprise the following classes of assets: trade and other receivables as presented in note 16, cash and cash equivalents as presented in note 17 and loans to related parties as presented in note 28 (b).